 Fourth-year coach led men's team to sweep of sprints at America East Championships

-Gabe Sanders enters his sixth season as an assistant coach with the Boston University track and field programs in 2013-14 as the program's sprints, long hurdles and sprint relays coach and recruiting coordinator.
-Since joining the Terriers, Sanders' event areas have not only become a dominant force both at the America East and regional levels but at the national level as well.
+Gabe Sanders enters his seventh season as an assistant coach with the Boston University track and field programs in 2014-15 as the program's sprints, long hurdles and sprint relays coach and recruiting coordinator.
+Since joining the Terriers, Sanders' event areas have not only become a dominant force both at the conference and regional levels but at the national level as well.

-In 2012, Sanders had his most successful season at BU to date, coaching 12 individual conference champions and two relay champions.
+In 2012, Sanders coached 12 individual conference champions and two relay champions.
 Those results included three conference meet records.
 On the men's side, Sanders coached the America East Most Outstanding Performer during both the indoor and outdoor seasons.
 Sanders' event areas also achieved three school records and four NCAA First Round marks in 2012.
 For his group's success, Sanders was named USTFCCCA Northeast Region Indoor Men's Assistant Coach of the Year.

 In 2011, Sanders coached eight individual conference champions and two relay champions, which included six conference meet records.
 Among those competitors were the America East Outdoor Male and Female Most Outstanding Performers.
 Sanders event areas also achieved six school records and six NCAA First Round marks.